 As the trade war between the EU and the US seems to be picking up steam, we are likely to see more products become victimsof the unreasonable demeanour of both sides.
 Tariffs hurt not only the opposite partner, but the consumer in the country that issues the tariffs to begin with.
 The appropriate response to “they are shooting themselves in the foot” can’t be: “therefore we will also shoot ourselves in the foot.
 Ha, let’s see how they like that!”

-This article was first published by the Institute for Free Trade.
+This article was first published by the Initiative for Free Trade.

 Thanks for liking and sharing!